kadelk04/Spinterest/README.md

 - Note: it is important that the file is called `.env.local` and not `.env` because the client secret and client ID should not be shared on GitHub 👍

+## Instructions for running Cypress Tests

+1. Copy the `.cypress.config.ts` file from the root directory and paste it into the root directory
+2. Rename the file to `cypress.config.ts`
+3. Add your spotify login information to the `cypress.config.ts` in the provided fields
+4. Run `npm run cy:open` to open the cypress test runner
+5. Click on the test you want to run
+   > Note: The login tests ARE flaky due to Spotify's recaptcha.
+If the test fails, it will be because the Spotify login page is trying to change the behavior to prevent bots from logging in.

 ## Linting and Code Style

 1. Install [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)